ededddy/go-blockchain/README.md

   printchain - print all the blocks of the blockchain send -from FROM -to TO -amount AMOUNT - Send AMOUNT of coins from FROM address to TO
 ```
+# Commit Log
+- All of them is me, my ssh setup is weird and I am testing it